2022 Investment Summit Overview Agenda

 Soft Landing Programs

-Soft Landing Programs help firms adapt and connect to the local business community as well as successfully establish a position in the American marketplace.
-This panel will examine the services and incentives that such initiatives provide across the United States, with an emphasis on the tech industry.
+Soft landing programs help companies adapt to and connect with the local business community as well as successfully establish a position in the U.S. marketplace.
+This session will examine the services and incentives that such initiatives provide across the United States, with a focus on the tech industry.

 Startup Fundraising and Financing